An induced annealing technique for SiPMs neutron radiation damage: SiPM recovery measurements

 To quote the performance of the recovery method in inverse polarization two different settings of over voltage were tested.
-Both Hamamatsu and SensL SiPMs, exposed to the same neutron irradiation~\cite{Cordelli:2017dgl}, have been checked in this configuration.
+Both Hamamatsu and SensL SiPMs have been checked in this configuration.
 Figure~\ref{fig:dresda_cell} shows the \idark variation as a function of the exposure time for a Hamamatsu SiPM.
-The first four measurements were taken at $\rm V_{IND}$ = $\rm V_{br}$ +10 V, then we improved the recovery by increasing the over voltage up to 14 V. After about 13 min at the described conditions, the SiPM \idark reached about $\rm 1$ mA that corresponds to a reduction of a factor $\sim 10$ when compared to the starting value.
-Then we tried to increase the over-voltage up to 17 V, but at this value of $\rm V_{IND}$ the SiPM got broken.
+The first four measurements were taken at $\rm \Delta V_{IND}$ = 10 V, then we improved the recovery by increasing the over voltage up to $\rm \Delta V_{IND}$ = 14 V. After about 13 min at the described conditions, the SiPM \idark reached about $\rm 1$ mA that corresponds to a reduction of a factor of 10 when compared to the starting value.
+Finally, we tried to increase the over-voltage up to $\rm \Delta V_{IND}$ = 17 V, but at this value the SiPM got broken.

-The $\rm I_{IND}$ measured during this operation was 130 (186) mA for a $\rm \Delta V_{IND}$ of 10 (14) V, corresponding to a dissipated power of about 8 (12)~W. The temperature measured on the SiPM active region was $\sim 150$~\textdegree{}C.\\ After the learning phase, we tested another Hamamatsu SiPM cell of the same device setting $\rm \Delta V_{IND}$ at 14 V. Figure~\ref{fig:dresda_cell_1a} shows the results of the \idark measurement operated every 2 min.
-After about 6 min of electrical annealing, a total reduction of a factor 15 on the leakage current was observed.
+The $\rm I_{TEST}$ measured during this operation was 130 (186) mA for a $\rm \Delta V_{IND}$ of 10 (14) V, corresponding to a dissipated power of about 8 (12)~W. The temperature measured on the SiPM active region with the PT1000 was $\sim 150$~\textdegree{}C.\\ After the learning phase, we tested another Hamamatsu SiPM cell of the same device setting $\rm \Delta V_{IND}$ at 14 V. Figure~\ref{fig:dresda_cell_1a} shows the results of the \idark measurement operated every 2 min; from the fit\footnote{Fit function used: $\rm{I_{dark} = N_1 \cdot exp(-t/\tau_1) + N_2 \cdot exp(-t/\tau_2)}$.} we observe that a rapid reduction of the leakage current occurs with a $\tau$ of the order of 25 seconds .
+After about 6 min of electrical annealing, a total reduction of a factor 15 on the leakage current was observed, thus indicating a good agreement with the previous test done on the same SiPM model.